frieger/visitext/readme.md

 ## Repository structure ##
-This repository comprises eclipse projects:
+This repository comprises the following Eclipse projects:

 1. *MutantAsciiCompiler* parses annotated Java files and builds models
 2. *MutantAsciiApi* provides easy access to these models from your Java application